chrispfchung/chrispfchung.github.io/_posts/2019-08-18-nasa-select-data.md

 ---
-title: "Created a Database of Planet Information to Store Data so That Our Imaginary NASA Has Data to Query"
+title: "Created A Database Of Planet Information To Store Data So That Our Imaginary NASA Has Data to Query"

 date: 2019-08-16